-If you’ve ever been involved with the planning and vision of an AI project, you’ll have been exposed to the lengthy, resource-intensive process of “traditional AI.”
+If you’ve ever been involved with the planning and vision stage of an AI project, you already know that it is a lengthy, resource-intensive process.

-Then, finally, when your new solution goes into production, it has been built by (and designed for) data scientists who now sit in the unique position of being able to use the solution.
-The costs to your organization includes both actual costs of hardware and highly exclusive labor, as well as the opportunity costs that arise because so few people in the organization can use the finished product, the AI solution itself.
+Then, if your shiny new solution goes into production, it has been built by (and designed for) data scientists.
+Those individuals now sit in the unique position of being able to use the solution.

 If the process we just ran through seems arduous to you, you aren’t alone.
 Up until now, it has really been the only way to approach AI.
 But there is a new way, brought about by SaaS AI business platforms.
 These platforms are built as self-contained AI implementation solutions, no coding required.

 With a self-serve SaaS AI platform, the project process goes something like this:

 You begin by identifying your business challenges to determine the use case(s).
 That doesn’t change from any traditional approach.
 If you’re not sure about what you want to solve yet, it’s of little use to push forward with an unfocused solution.

 When you’ve understood what you’d like to solve, a no-code AI platform will generally let you get to work on the next steps quickly, regardless of technical know-how.
 Different challenges will require different types of computations.
 And in a self-contained platform that uses automated workflows, you can simply decide which one to use–no building required.